 - I’M WORRIED IT WILL HURT TOO MUCH.
 Filler is generally not painful, but there are options available to make treatment more comfortable.
 Many fillers today include lidocaine, a pain numbing agent, in them.
 A good injector uses that numbing to their advantage through massage and needle placement.
 That said, to help patients relax and feel more prepared for the injection, we can also use ice or topical anesthetic to numb prior to treatment or use a Zimmer machine (applies cool air to the treated area).
 As always, we provide a calm environment in our clinics to help you relax.

 - FILLER IS TOO EXPENSIVE.
 Filler is more expensive than Botox but lasts about 4 times longer.
 If you think the cost of filler is something to fear, think again.
 Many of the fillers we offer may last up to one year, some of them having a lifespan that extends to 14-16 months.
 After the first filler treatment, many subsequent treatments can have a lower price point since we are now maintaining the result achieved from the prior treatment.
 Compared to the cost of other treatments, filler is often longer lasting and more cost effective.
 We know that filler is expensive.
 And we know cost is a very important factor when considering this treatment.
-So that’s why every Friday we offer our Friday Filler Special below.
-We choose Friday so it gives you the weekend to heal from any swelling or redness you may experience.
+So that’s why on the FIRST Friday of every month, we offer the filler special below.
+Why Friday?
+It gives you the weekend to heal from any swelling or redness you may experience.

 - I’M SCARED OF HOW IT WILL SETTLE.
 The truth: after your treatment, the treated area will be swollen.
 Swelling is unavoidable, it’s part of the process in reaching your end result.
 Swelling is the resolution of the filler settling.
 It will take 1-2 weeks for filler to settle and be natural looking.
 Any little lumps or bumps you feel typically resolve in this 1-2 week period.
 As far as placement and settling, an experienced injector knows where to place the product so that when the swelling goes down you will be left with a natural result.